Crooked surfaces and anti-de Sitter geometry: Anti-de Sitter geometry

 as desired.

 The remaining two cases follow from the vector identity \eqref{eq:tripleproductidentity}.
-When $\sS$ is spacelike, a normal vector is elliptic, and a normal vector $v$ of unit length will satisfy the matrix equation $v^2 = -\one$.
+In these two cases, $\sS = v^\perp$ where $v\in\sltR$ is a vector normal to $\sS$.
+Let $A,B,C\in\Ss= v^\perp$; we must show that $[[A,B],C]\in\Ss$.
+Either $A,B$ are linearly dependent (in which case $[A,B]=0$ and there is nothing to prove) or $[A,B]$ is nonzero.
+In that case, \eqref{eq:tripleproductidentity} implies that $[A,B]$ is orthogonal to each $A, B$.
+Since $A,B$ are linearly independent vectors in a $3$-dimensional vector space, $[A,B]$ is a nonzero multiple of $v$.
+In either case $\ad[A,B]$ preserves $\Ss$, so that $[[A,B],C]\in\Ss$.
+Explicitly, here are the two cases: When $\sS$ is spacelike, a normal vector is elliptic, and a normal vector $v$ of unit length will satisfy the matrix equation $v^2 = -\one$.
 Furthermore $\ad(v)$ acts on $\Ss = v^\perp$ by rotation of order $4$.
 When $\Ss$ is timelike, a unit length normal vector satisfies $v^2 = \one$ and $\ad(v)$ acts on $\Ss$ by a linear map with eigenvalues $\pm 1$.
+Thus $\Ss$ is a Lie triple, as desired.

 Totally geodesic surfaces through the basepoint $e\in\AdS^3$ are precisely the images $\exp(\sS)= \Exp_e(\sS)$, where we identify $T_e(\AdS^3)$ with $\mM$.
 Thus, for any point $g\in\AdS^3$ and every 2-plane $\sS\subset T_g(\AdS^3)$,